NOTE:

 thinly-disguised

-of Brian Wilson's
+rewrite of Brian

-"Pamela Jean" (here
+Wilson's "Pamela Jean"

-called "Muscle Beach
+(here called "Muscle

-Party") to a
+Beach Party") to a

 subtly-flavored